wrocket/Tulip-Chess/README.md

 Currently the XBoard protocol is used due to its simplicity.
 The interface is a very primitive syncronous stdin/stdout-based system.
 Eventually, the search will happen in a separate thread, enabling interrupting via the UI and such possible.

 #### Opening Books
-Tulip uses a SQLite datbase for its opening books.
+Tulip uses a SQLite database for its opening books.
 Generating these books from a set of games in a PGN format is accomplished via the enclosed Python scripts in /utils:

 <pre>
 utils > ./digest_pgn.py some_pgn_file.pgn | ./build_book.py